joshm7/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 I am interested in individual differences in numerical cognition.
-At the moment, I am looking at how executive functions are linked to mathematical learning.
+My first year project looks at the relations between inhibitory control, mathematical knowledge components, and performance on problems that require knowledge of order of operations.
+I am also a part of a bigger project that looks at executive functions and math learning, and another project that looks at air pollution and cognitive development.